IDMNYU/DM4003-Senior-Project-SP15/dm4003_senior_project_syllabus.md

 ### COMMUNICATING WITH THE PROFESSOR OUTSIDE OF CLASS

 * Email contact about logistics (when, where, how many?)
 ONLY
-* Talk to me in person directly after class or set up an appointment about issues and problems.
+* Talk to me in person directly after class, during your status meeting, or set up an appointment about issues and problems.
 DO NOT email long conversations.
 (If your email turns into paragraphs that means you should be talking to me in person not emailing me.)

 ### STUDENT RESPONSIBILITIES

 * Schedule your time (keep a calendar of some sort)
-* Come to the weekly group critique on Wednesdays and your individual meetings on time.
+* Come to the weekly project critique on Wednesdays and your individual meetings on time.
-* Participate in group critiques and discussions.
+* Participate in project critiques and discussions.
 Be vocal.
-* Present your work during group critiques at least twice during the course of the semester.
+* Present your work during project critiques at least twice during the course of the semester.
 * Meet, individually, with the professor on a weekly basis during your scheduled time to discuss your project progress.
 * Consult basecamp at least once a week for up to date info
-* Maintain a weekly, senior studio project blog
+* Maintain a weekly, dedicated, senior project blog
 * Complete all deliverables by their due dates
 * Acquire and read copies of the required books
 * Action – do your absolute best
 * Strive for continuous improvement
+* Pay attention to detail & craft
+* Take risks & be fearless in your projects
+* Have fun!

+### STUDENT VALUES

 * Have desire amounting to enthusiasm (to learn, to explore)
 * Have self-motivation, proactiveness, and focus
 * Have patience, persistence, and discipline
 * Be creative
-* Pay attention to detail & craft
 * Have self-confidence and pride in your work
-* Take risks & be fearless in your projects
-* Have fun!

 ### EVALUATION & GRADING

 ##### Attendance

-* Attendance is mandatory during group critiques and every student’s end of semester presentations.
+* Attendance is mandatory during project critiques, individual status meetings, and every student’s end of semester public presentations.
+If you miss an individual status meeting, it is your responsibility to reschedule with the professor.
 * Unexcused absences will affect your grade.
 One absence is allowed; after that, your final, overall, numerical grade will drop by 5 percent (1/2 a grade point (e.g. A to an A-)) for each additional absence.
 * Be on Time.
 Tardiness will affect your grade.
 For every 15 minutes of tardiness, your final, numerical grade will drop by 0.625 percent
 * Contact the professor IN ADVANCE if you will not be in class (in person or by email is preferred).
-* Attendance is mandatory for the midterm and final presentations.

 #### Your final grade will be based on a synthesis of quantitative & qualitative rubrics: